Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Key Definitions

 which are valid within relative error of $5\%$ for $\sigma_\mathrm{1D}/c_s < 9.5$ and $\sigma_\mathrm{1D}/c_s < 13$, respectively, and where

-is the mass-weighted one-dimensional velocity dispersion of a core.
+is the mass-weighted one-dimensional velocity dispersion relative to the center of mass velocity $\mathbf{v}_\mathrm{com} \equiv (\int \rho \mathbf{v}\,d\mathcal{V})/(\int \rho\,d\mathcal{V})$.
+The volume integral is performed over a ball of radius $r_\mathrm{crit}$ in the context of the \ac{TES} model and our simulated cores.
+While in general, ordered motions such as inflow, outflow, or rotation, can contribute to $\sigma_\mathrm{1D}$ in addition to random turbulent motions, such bulk components are assumed to be zero in the \ac{TES} model and found to be subdominant for our simulated cores except near the end of the collapse (see Appendix B of \citetalias{paperII}.)
 An important point to note is that \cref{eq:rcrit_fit,eq:mcrit_fit} do not simply substitute $c_s^2 \rightarrow c_s^2 + \sigma_\mathrm{1D}^2$ in \cref{eq:rbe,eq:mbe}, but rather, there are different functional dependences on turbulent and thermal velocities.\footnote{For the high-turbulence regime $\sigma_\mathrm{1D}/c_s\gtrsim 10$, a better fit replaces $0.5(\sigma_\mathrm{1D}/c_s)^2$ in both relations by $0.16(\sigma_\mathrm{1D}/c_s)^{2.5}$.
 However, this regime is not relevant to the critical cores found in our simulations.}